quanser/ACC-Competition-2025/Software_Guides/physical_qcar2_software_setup_instructions.md

     colcon build
     ```

-5. Source the recently compiled ROS packages:
+    There may be some warnings, but these can be ignored.

+5. Copy the compiled ROS nodes and interfaces to the container so that the container has access to the messages the QCar nodes are using:

     ```bash
+    cp -r ~/ros2/install/ ~/Documents/ACC_Development/dev/
+    ```

+6. Source the recently compiled ROS packages:

+    ```bash
     source install/setup.bash
     ```

-6. Run the nodes using the following command:
+7. Run the nodes using the following command:

     ```bash
     ros2 launch qcar2_nodes qcar2_launch.py
     ```

-7. Open an Isaac-ROS container in a NEW terminal using the following commands:
+8. Open an Isaac-ROS container in a NEW terminal using the following commands:

     ```bash
     cd /home/$USER/Documents/ACC_Development/isaac_ros_common
     ./scripts/run_dev.sh  /home/$USER/Documents/ACC_Development/dev
     ```

-8. Open RViz2:
+    Note: To open additional terminals, run the above 2 commands in a new terminal.

+9. Source ROS

     ```bash
+    source . install/setup.bash
+    ```

+10. Open RViz2:

+    ```bash
     rviz2
     ```

-9. Add 'By Topic' relevant topics such as /laserscan.
+11. Add 'By Topic' relevant topics such as /laserscan.
+For /laserscan, switch the Fixed frame to `base_scan`

 **IMPORTANT:** For tips and guides on how to develop in this container, visit the [Devlopment Guide](https://github.com/quanser/ACC-Competition-2025/blob/main/Software_Guides/Development%20Guide.md).